-Here is a variety of Wattie’s fruit label recreations I’ve been working on over the last few weeks:
+Here are a variety of Wattie’s fruit label recreations I’ve been working on over the last few weeks:

-First up, the clingstone peaches label dates from 1936 and was used by Fly Creative for their website when they did their successful 2006-2007 “NZ Icons” merchandise project in conjunction with some of new Zealand’s biggest Brands including Fresh Up, Chelsea, Fleming’s and Bluebird as well as Wattie’s.
-This comprised of T-shirts in custom designed tins, as well as a set of postcards for all these companies.
-This is probably the earliest label I have seen from this brand.
+First up, a Clingstone peaches label said to date from 1936, which was used by Fly Creative for their website when they did their successful 2006-2007 “NZ Icons” merchandise project in conjunction with some of new Zealand’s biggest Brands including Fresh Up, Chelsea, Fleming’s and Bluebird as well as Wattie’s.
+This comprised of teeshirts and tea towels in custom designed tins, as well as a set of postcards for all these companies.
+This would probably the earliest label I have seen from this brand, except I do not believe it is anywhere near that old.
+Any designs before 1948 at earliest from Wattie’s are yet to be seen, to date.
+As it stands this peach label shows up in marketing material issued in 1954, so in combination with the sophisticated level of design and printing it is almost certain to date from the early 1950s.
+I do not know where they pulled the specific date of 1936 from, but I do not believe it is correct.

 Hopefully I’ll be back on the weekend with another post to try and catch up on things here.